Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Methods

 \section{Methods}

 Given the simulated data described in Sec.~\ref{sec:waveforms}, we consider both a flexible morphology-independent and a GR-template based analysis and describe them in this section.
 Both analyses target the same data and a frequency band of $(f_\mathrm{low},f_\mathrm{high})=(25, 1024)$ Hz.
+The low frequency limit is determined by the finite length of the numerical relativity simulation, while the high frequency limit is chosen such that the analysis includes the binary merger and ringdown.

 We quantify how well the two analyses reconstruct the simulated signal through the overlap between different waveforms, see e.g.,~\cite{Apostolatos:1995pj,Ghonge:2020suv}.
 For two waveforms $A$ and $B$ the overlap is defined as